zackelia/codebreaker-2019/Task 6/README.md

 print(access_token)
 ```

 Using Hannah's client ID and a generated access token, we can login using Spark.
-When we are logged in, we can look closely at the packets sent and receieved.
+When we are logged in, we can look closely at the packets sent and received.
 During this, we see the client requesting Hannah's vCard:

 ```
 <iq to="hannah--vhost-32@terrortime.app/Spark" from="hannah--vhost-32@terrortime.app" id="6tcuX-23" type="result">